exakat/exakat/docs/Rules.rst

    ?>

 This is a micro-optimisation.
-However, its usage is so widespread, including within loops, that it may eventually be visible.
+However, its usage is so widespread, including within loops, that it may eventually have an significant impact on execution time.
 As such, it is recommended to adopt this rule, and only consider changing legacy code as they are refactored for other reasons.

 +-------------+-------------------------------------+
 | Short name  | Performances/PrePostIncrement       |